- About Wilmington

 A demonym for Wilmington is Wilmingtonian.

-For example: My friend moved when young, yet he still thinks of himself as a Wilmingtonian.
+For example: My uncle now lives elsewhere, yet he still thinks of himself as a Wilmingtonian.

 - FIPS Codes